 Just in case it hasn't occurred to you, hikers need a break away from the grinding trail once in awhile, too.

-I call those types of hiking breaks "mental hiking" as I bask in the sun, plotting my next adventure!
+I call those types of hiking breaks "mental hiking" as I bask in the sun (or on the couch), plotting my next adventure!

-This may be the most important type of hiking, since it allows me to roam freely in a way my body can't.
+This may be one of the most important types of hiking, since it allows me to roam freely in a way my body can't.

 While we're on the subject of mental hiking, it might be a good time to consider WHY you're on the trail.